-As an employer, it is important to understand what level of DBS check you can request by law when recruiting someone.
+As an employer, it is important to understand what level of DBS check you can request by law when recruiting someone as part of your pre-employment screening procedures.
 You should also know the cost of a DBS check, what DBS check documents need to be provided by a prospective employee, how to check documents during the current pandemic, and how to identify and deal with fake documents.

 What is the Disclosure and Barring Service (DBS)?